felipenlunkes/felipenlunkes/README.md

 ## 🤓 My interests

-- 🌱 I’m currently learning x86 assembly, C, Java, HTML/CSS, JavaScript and Python
+- 🌱 I am currently learning more about JavaScript, Java, HTML/CSS and Python
-- 👯 I’m looking to collaborate on operating systems and other open source projects
+- 👯 I’m looking to collaborate on operating systems, open source and commercial projects (backend and frontend)
 - 🤔 I’m looking for help with Hexagonix/Andromeda operating system development

 ## 📈 GitHub Stats